QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Here, ``eachindex(ϵ)`` returns an interator of indices which can be used to access ``ϵ``

-While iterators are memory efficient because the elements are generated on the fly rather than stored in memory, the main benefit is (1) it can lead to code which is clearer and less prone to typos; and (2) it allows the compiler flexibility to creatively generate fast code
+It is memory efficient because the elements are generated on the fly rather than stored in memory, the main benefit is (1) it can lead to code which is clearer and less prone to typos; and (2) it allows the compiler flexibility to creatively generate fast code

-In Julia you can also loop directly over arrays themselves, like so
+In Julia you can also loop directly over arrays themselves:

 .. code-block:: julia